Horus was the son of Re

 The sun god Ra

-More generally, Horus was a sky god,the son of the sun god, Re.
+More generally, Horus was a sky god,the son of the sun god, Ra.
 He was the god of war and the god of protection against evil.
 A lot of people carried good luck charms in the shape of the eye of Horus, to watch out for their safety.

 So Horus became a god of new life and rebirth, like the Greek Persephone or Dionysos, or the West Asian Attis or Tammuz, or the Christian Jesus.

 In some stories, Horus also had sons of his own.
 Their mother was usually the same as his own mother, Isis.
 Mostly what Horus’ four sons did was to protect the internal organs of mummies, just as Horus himself protected living people.